KyWill-18/fileIO/README.md

 <sstream>

 inFile.open("data.csv);
-     - open & read "data.csv" file
+(open & read "data.csv" file)

-*Break the data into variables
+Break the data into variables

-*Add the ints together
+Add the ints together
-     - "num1" + "num2" = "sum"
+ ("num1" + "num2" = "sum")

-*Print the string
+Print the string
-     -String will be based on the "sum" of that string
+(amount of times printed will be based on the "sum" of that string)

 inFile.close();
 return 0;